Karlos97/my-skills-overview/README.md

 - Backend: **3000**
 - Frontend: **4173**

+After startup of docker container run:\
+`sudo docker-compose run backend yarn migrate:prod`\
+If you do need some data on startup run:\
+ `sudo docker-compose run backend yarn seed`

 ### Note

 Ensure that you fulfill the prerequisites mentioned in the `frontend/README.md` and `backend/README.md` files to run the app locally.